 In close cooperation with the composer, Gunther Rost was the first to record Petr Eben’s complete organ works, featuring amongst others the Bamberg Symphony Orchestra for the two great organ concertos.

 Gunther Rost has worked with artists such as Tine Thing Helseth, Christoph Prégardien or Elīna Garanča.
-His choir and orchestra collaborations have led him to the Windsbach Boys Choir, the Choir of St. Thomas Church Leipzig, the Bavarian State Radio Choir Munich, the Munich Bach Soloists, the Nuremberg State Philharmonic Orchestra, the Leipzig Gewandhaus Orchestra, the German Radio Philharmonic Orchestra, the FOK Prague or the Dallas Symphony Orchestra.
+His choir and orchestra collaborations have led him to the Windsbach Boys Choir, the Choir of St. Thomas Church Leipzig, the Bavarian State Radio Choir Munich, the Munich Bach Soloists, the Nuremberg State Philharmonic Orchestra, the Leipzig Gewandhaus Orchestra, the German Radio Philharmonic Orchestra, the FOK Prague, the Malaysian Philharmonic Orchestra or the Dallas Symphony Orchestra.